Droylsden

-Droylsden is a town in Tameside, Greater Manchester, England, 4 mi east of Manchester city centre and 2 mi west of Ashton-under-Lyne, with a population at the 2011 Census of 22,689.
+Droylsden is a town in Tameside, Greater Manchester, England, 4 mi east of Manchester and 2 mi west of Ashton-under-Lyne, with a population at the 2011 Census of 22,689.

 Within the boundaries of the historic county of Lancashire, in the mid-19th century Droylsden grew as a mill town on the Ashton canal.
 Beginning in the early 1930s, Droylsden's population expanded rapidly as it became a housing overflow area for neighbouring Manchester.

 Since 1785, the Fairfield area of Droylsden has been home to a Moravian Church.

 History

 Droylsden was settled around AD 900.

 Before Droylsden became a part of Greater Manchester, it was popularly referred to by Mancunians as "The Silly Country".
 One suggestion as to the source of that nickname is that once a year, some of the townsfolk used to watch an annual carnival by bringing a pig and sitting it on a wall to watch the passing entertainment with them.
 The Pig on the Wall public house, converted from a farm in 1978, takes its name from that story.

 The first machine woven towel in the world – the terry towel – was produced by W. M. Christy and Sons of Fairfield Mills, in Droylsden, in 1851.
 William Miller Christy's son, Henry Christy, had brought back a looped towel from Turkey in the 1840s, which Christy's managed to copy on an adapted loom.
 Their Royal Turkish towels became famous, with Queen Victoria having a regular order.
 The mill closed at the end of the 1980s, and in 1997 Tesco opened a supermarket on the site.

 Construction of a marina began in 2007, and was completed in 2012.
 The marina has 92 three and four-bedroom houses, and 291 one and two-bedroom apartments as well as waterside offices, restaurants, and shops.